-4.2.5 Public Awareness Efforts
+4.2.6 Public Awareness Efforts

 As discussed under the "Public Education & Outreach" and "Public Involvement & Participation" subsections, efforts are made annually to inform the public about illicit discharges and improper disposal of waste.
-Efforts include (1) maintaining the Fairbanks Storm Water Management Program website, which outlines procedures for reporting illicit discharges to the co-permittees and FNSB; (2) incorporating information about the types and causes of illicit discharges into the educational/guest presentations on storm water; (3) implementing the Storm Drain Stenciling Program, which creates public awareness about where storm water goes after it enters a storm drain inlet; and (4) mailing brochures to local landscaping and snow removal contractors, which apprises them of the local illicit discharge ordinances.
+Efforts include (1) maintaining the Fairbanks Storm Water Management Program website, which outlines procedures for reporting illicit discharges to the co-permittees and FNSB; (2) incorporating information about the types and causes of illicit discharges into the educational/guest presentations on storm water; (3) implementing the Storm Drain Stenciling Program, which creates public awareness about where storm water goes after it enters a storm drain inlet; and (4) produced brochures for local landscaping and snow removal contractors, which informs them of the local illicit discharge ordinances.
+Public awareness Efforts are documented for the 2023 are included in Appendices A and B.

-4.2.6 Annual Employee Training
+4.2.7 Annual Employee Training

 The co-permittees conduct annual employee training(s) using three storm water training DVD kits from Excal Visual.
 One training is titled "Storm Water Pollution Prevention for MS4 Operations" and includes a 30-minute employee training DVD, training acknowledgement forms, pocket guides, and quizzes covering the topics of good housekeeping and spill prevention/control/response, vehicle and equipment fueling/maintenance/washing, waste and materials management, facility maintenance, parking lot and street sweeping, storm drain cleaning, landscaping and grounds maintenance, and working over or near surface waters.
 The second training is titled "Illicit Discharge Detection & Elimination for MS4 Employees" and similarly includes a 15-minute employee training DVD and amenities covering the topics of spotting illicit discharges at their source and outfalls, as well as the employees' role in illicit discharge detection and elimination.
 The third training is titled, "Spills and Skills, Non-Emergency HazMat Spill Response" and includes a 19-minute video training designed to help train non-HAZWOPER employees on dealing with a hazardous material (or hazardous waste) spill, leak or release.
 Every April the co-permittees gather up their public works/maintenance/parks employees and have them watch the DVDs and are thereafter requested to maintain a continued surveillance of storm water conveyance systems when in the field.
-Training acknowledgement forms for each of the co-permittees' respective agencies for the 2022 reporting year are included in Appendix C, (C03-C06).
+Training acknowledgement forms for each of the co-permittees' respective agencies for the 2023 reporting year are included in Appendix C, (C03-C06).

-4.2.7 Comprehensive MS4 Map Update
+4.2.8 Comprehensive MS4 Map Update

 In 2008 the co-permittees and FNSB combined their individual MS4 maps into a single comprehensive map showing all storm water conveyance systems within the Fairbanks Urbanized Area.
-Beginning 2019 and continuing through 2022, the City of Fairbanks has been improving the locational and attribute data of stormwater infrastructure layers in GIS, originally developed in 2008, and added to infrequently since then.
-The updated 2022 City Stormwater GIS map has also added digital stormwater layers provided by the UAF Facilities and AK DOT&PF.
-The map is now ~70% complete and the city has published a version available to the public at:
+Beginning 2019 and continuing through 2023, the City of Fairbanks has been improving the locational and attribute data of stormwater infrastructure layers in GIS, originally developed in 2008.
+The updated 2023 City Stormwater GIS map has also added digital stormwater layers provided by the UAF Facilities and AK DOT&PF, and is available to the public at: